Zalman Schachter-Shalomi: Typology of Hasidic rebbes

-Death

-Zalman Schachter-Shalomi died in 2014 at the age of 89.

 Honors

-Rabbi Zalman Schachter-Shalomi was honored by the New York Open Center in 1997 for his Spiritual Renewal.
+Schachter-Shalomi was honored by the New York Open Center in 1997 for his Spiritual Renewal.

 In 2012 his book Davening: A Guide to Meaningful Jewish Prayer won the Contemporary Jewish Life and Practice Award (one of the National Jewish Book Awards).

 He was also recognized as a shaikh in the Sufi Order of Pir Vilayat Khan in the United States and in the Holy Land.

 In 2012, the Unitarian Universalist Starr King School for the Ministry awarded Schachter-Shalomi an honorary doctorate of theology, and he gave a popular series of lectures on the "Emerging Cosmology".

-Works

-Schachter-Shalomi produced a large body of articles, books, audio and video recordings.
-His free-association homiletical style, typical of Hasidic-trained rabbis, and his frequent use of psychological terminology and computer metaphors are appreciated by many first-time readers.